 The Fair Housing Act prohibits refusal to permit, at the expense of the person with a disability, reasonable modifications of existing premises occupied or to be occupied by such person if such modifications may be necessary to afford such person full enjoyment of the premises.
 In 2008, HUD and DOJ published a joint statement entitled "Reasonable Modifications under the Fair Housing Act,"48 which provides technical guidance regarding the rights and obligations of persons with disabilities and housing providers under the act relating to reasonable modifications.
-Examples of typical reasonable modifications include widening doorways to make rooms more accessible for persons in wheelchairs; installing grab bars in bathrooms; lowering kitchen cabinets to a height suitable for persons in wheelchairs; or altering a walkway to provide access to a public or common use area.
+Examples of typical reasonable modifications include widening doorways to make rooms more accessible for persons in wheelchairs; installing grab bars in bathrooms; lowering kitchen cabinets to a height suitable for persons in wheelchairs; adding a ramp to make a primary entrance accessible for persons in wheelchairs; or altering a walkway to provide access to a public or common use area.